FrankVanris2/FollowBot/ROS2_Important_Commands.md

 `-o` allows you to choose a unique name for the bag `subset` is the name of the bag you are choosing.

 You can record data passed on topics in your ROS 2 system using the ros2 bag command.
-Whether you’re sharing your work with others or introspecting your own experiments, it’s a great tool to know about.
+Whether youre sharing your work with others or introspecting your own experiments, its a great tool to know about.

+There are more commands and information found on the wiki and the documentation page.